 When a referral received by triage is identified as requiring an enquiry, triage will outline the scope of the enquiry and any immediate action that is required

 Section 26 of the Counter-Terrorism and Security Act 2015 (the Act) places a duty on certain bodies (“specified authorities” listed in Schedule 6 to the Act), in the exercise of their functions, to have “due regard to the need to prevent people from being drawn into terrorism”.
 The aim of the Prevent strategy is to reduce the threat to the UK from terrorism by stopping people becoming terrorists or supporting terrorism.
 The 2011 Prevent strategy has three specific strategic objectives:

 - respond to the ideological challenge of terrorism and the threat we face from those who promote it

-- prevent people from being drawn into terrorism and ensure that they are given appropriate advice and support; and
+- prevent people from being drawn into terrorism and ensure that they are given appropriate advice and support

 - work with sectors and institutions where there are risks of radicalisation that we need to address

 The term ‘prevention’ or ‘preventative’ measures can cover many different types of support, services, facilities or other resources.
-There is no single definition for what constitutes preventative activity and this can range from wide-scale whole-population measures aimed at promoting health, to more targeted, individual interventions aimed at improving skills or functioning for one person or a particular group or lessening the impact of caring on a carer’s health and wellbeing.
+There is no single definition for what constitutes preventative activity.
+This can range from wide-scale whole-population measures aimed at promoting health, to more targeted, individual interventions.
+These may be aimed at improving skills or functioning for one person or a particular group or lessening the impact of caring on a carer’s health and wellbeing.
 It is critical to the vision in the Care Act that the care and support system works to actively promote wellbeing and independence, and does not just wait to respond when people reach a crisis point.
 To meet the challenges of the future, it will be vital that the care and support system intervenes early to support individuals, helps people retain or regain their skills and confidence, and prevents need or delays deterioration wherever possible.